-- 7.1 A total of 16 objections were received to the Order, with 15 being 'qualifying objections'. - 7.2 One qualifying objection has been withdrawn that of Saxon Meadow Tangmere Limited, which was withdrawn on 22 March 2021. - 7.3 Heads of Terms have been agreed with: Church Commissioners, the Pitts Family, Seaward Properties, Bloor Homes and Southern Gas Networks progress on acquisitions is discussed further in the statement of Gerard Denning. - 7.4 Section 7 of my Statement addresses in detail the remaining objections and the Council's responses to them.
+- 7.1 A total of 21 objections were received to the Order, with 20 being 'qualifying objections'. - 7.2 Heads of Terms have been agreed with: CC Projects, the Pitts Family, Seaward Properties, Bloor Homes and Southern Gas Networks progress on acquisitions is discussed further in the statement of Peter Roberts. - 7.3 Section 7 of my Statement addresses in detail the remaining objections and the Council's responses to them.